SudoerzAOSPMod/local_manifests/README.md

  Getting Started
 ---------------
-To get started with the ArrowOS sources, you'll need to get familiar with [Git and Repo](https://source.android.com/setup/build/downloading).
+To get started with the Sudoerz's Mod sources, you'll need to get familiar with [Git and Repo](https://source.android.com/setup/build/downloading).

 To initialize your local repository, use command: